-Amano shrimp are an adaptable and hardy species of shrimp.
+Amano shrimp (Caridina multidentata) are a popular species of shrimp.
 They do well in community tanks with small fish and thrive in heavily planted set-ups.
-They are popular freshwater aquarium shrimp that are large enough to survive with more types of fish than other species of shrimp.
+They are popular freshwater aquarium shrimp that are large enough to survive with more types of fish than other species.
 Amano shrimp are great swimmers and add life to the bottom of an aquarium.
-They have a hearty appetite and peaceful nature that makes them a popular choice of shrimp for many aquarium owners.
+They have a hearty appetite and peaceful nature that makes them a favorite choice of shrimp for many aquarium owners.

-This article will cover everything you need to know about Amano shrimp and inform you on how to keep them healthy and happy!
+This article will cover everything you need to know about Amano shrimp and inform you on how to keep them healthy!

 Amano Shrimp Overview

 Amano shrimp quickly became popular when they were brought into the hobby by Takashi Amano.
 They are well-known for being excellent algae eaters and are good at keeping tanks debris-free.
-Amano shrimp are typically wild-caught because they are incredibly hard to breed in captivity.
-The hardy nature of these shrimp makes them excellent for people who are starting in the shrimp hobby.
-Amano shrimp will be able to handle minor beginner mistakes that would kill the more delicate species of shrimp.
+Amano shrimp are typically wild-caught because they are incredibly hard to breed as pets.
+The broad range of adaptability to different water temperatures of these shrimp makes them excellent for people who are starting in the shrimp hobby.
+They can handle minor beginner mistakes that would kill the more delicate species of shrimp.

 How Much Do Amano Shrimp Cost?